maxcodes/digital_garden/_data/ideas_that_changed_my_life.md

 - You are in charge of your own education.
 Stop waiting for people to choose you, and choose yourself.
 - Money is abundant.
-- You can't feel fulfilled if you don't exercise your body.
+- Your life tops out at 60% if you don't exercise your body.
+You need to exercise if you want to squeeze that 40% remaining out of your life.
+- The PARA system for organizing information.
+- The VIEW framework for cultivating empathy and connection.